Be part of an exciting, dynamic and diverse student body

 Please rest assured, each application is carefully evaluated regardless of the volume of applications received.

-To apply to the INSEAD MBA Programme, you must submit an application form online and the required supporting documentation listed below.
+Prerequisites for admission into the INSEAD MBA programme include submitting an online application form and the required supporting documentation listed below.

 The whole application process is done via our online application system.
 You are able to work on different sections of the application separately.
 Please make sure to save all your data before logging off so you can return to work on it at a later stage.